Anjok07/ultimatevocalremovergui/README.md

 ### New Options:

-- "Select Saved Settings" option - Allows the user to save the current settings of the whole application or reset them to the default.
+- "Select Saved Settings" option - Allows the user to save the current settings of the whole application.
+You can also load a saved setting or reset them to the default.
 - "Right-click" menu - Allows for quick access to important options.
 - "Help Hints" option - When enabled, users can hover over options to see pop-up text that describes that option.
 The right-clicking option also allows copying the "Help Hint" text.
 - Secondary Model Mode - This option is an expanded version of the "Demucs Model" option that was only available to MDX-Net.
-Except now, this option is available in all three AI Networks and stems.
-Any model can now be Secondary, and the user can choose the amount of influence the Secondary model has, unlike before.
+Except now, this option is available in all three AI Networks and for any stem.
+Any model can now be Secondary, and the user can choose the amount of influence it has on the final result.
 - Robust caching for ensemble mode, allowing for much faster processing times.
-- You can now drag and drop as many files/folders as inputs.
-The application willautomatically go through each selected directory for audio files.
-- Clicking the "Input" field will pop-up a new window that allows the user to go through all of the selected audio inputs and remove some, if desired.
+- Clicking the "Input" field will pop-up a new window that allows the user to go through all of the selected audio inputs.
+Within this menu, users can:
+    - Remove inputs.
+    - Verify inputs.
+    - Create samples of selected inputs.
 - "Sample Mode" option - Allows the user to process only part of a track to sample settings or a model without running a full conversion.
     - The number in the parentheses is the current number of seconds the generated sample will be.
     - You can choose the number of seconds to extract from the track in the "Additional Settings" menu.

 ### VR Architecture:

+- Ability to toggle "High-End Processing."
 - Support for the latest VR architecture
     - Crop Size and Batch Size are specifically for models using the latest architecture only.
-    - Ability to toggle "High-End Processing."

 ### MDX-NET:

 - "Denoise Output" option - When enabled, this option results in cleaner results, but the processing time will be longer.
 This option has replaced Noise Reduction.
-- "Spectral Inversion" option - This option uses inversion techniques for a cleaner secondary stem result.
+- "Spectral Inversion" option - This option uses spectral inversion techniques for a cleaner secondary stem result.
 This option may slow down the audio export process.
 - Secondary stem now has the same frequency cut-off as the main stem.

 ### Demucs:

-- Demucs v4 models are now supported, including the 6 stem models.
+- Demucs v4 models are now supported, including the 6 stem model.
-- Ability to combine remaining stems instead of inverting selected stems with the mixture only when a user selects 2 stems.
+- Ability to combine remaining stems instead of inverting selected stem with the mixture only when a user does not select "All Stems".
 - A "Pre-process" model that allows the user to run an inference through a robust vocal or instrumental model and separate the remaining stems from its generated instrumental mix.
 This option can significantly reduce vocal bleed in other Demucs-generated non-vocal stems.
+  - The Pre-process model is intended for Demucs separations for all stems except vocals and instrumentals.

 ### Ensemble Mode: